Michiel-Tognini/Supply_Chain_Delivery---EDA_-_Performance_Analysis/README.md

 - Total cost per mile decreased significantly from 2022 to 2024<br />
 - Both fuel and maintenance costs per mile declined<br /><br />

-On the contrary, no significant differences were found in total maintenance cost per mile and total fuel cost per mile between the total of analyzed routes<br /><br />
+No significant differences were found in total maintenance cost per mile and total fuel cost per mile between the total of analyzed routes.
+On the contrary, on the truck level differences in costs were observed and hence are taken into account in the Fleet efficiency insights<br /><br />

 **Delivery performance stability**<br />
 Despite cost improvements:<br />